truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Target Flags" and "Queue Depth" fields are now deprecated and have been removed from :menuselection:`Services --> iSCSI --> Targets --> Add Target`.

 * The "Enable NFSv4" checkbox has been added to :menuselection:`Services --> NFS`.

+* The "vanilla" option has been removed from :menuselection:`Jails --> Add Jails` as it was confusing.

+* The "Upload Plugin" button has been removed from the "Jails" screen.
+To install a plugin, use "Plugins" instead.

 .. _Known Issues: